mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 linkerd check

 # Install Jaeger onto the cluster for observability
-# Install Jaeger on the same node
+# Install Jaeger on the same node (will also show on other nodes, since it is present on every node)
 linkerd jaeger install \
   --set nodeSelector."kubernetes\\.io/hostname"=dynamos-core \
   | kubectl apply -f -